pranshu-raj-211/blog/src/data/blog/linkedin-scraping-scoring.md

 **LLM Consistency**: Groq returned proper JSON maybe 70% of the time.
 Had to build fallback parsing with regex.

 **Data Validation**: Biggest time sink.
 Started doing TDD-style development midway through.

-## Why This Matters

-This isn't just a hackathon project.
-It could save recruiters hours of manual work, increase response rates through personalization, and find qualified candidates that keyword searches miss.

-The expensive API solution turned out cheaper when you factor in development time.
-Sometimes paying for reliability beats fighting the system.

 **Try it yourself**: [GitHub Repository](https://github.com/pranshu-raj-211/score_profiles)